A novel statistical approach to analyze image classification: Conclusion and extensions

+The work in \cite{Mumford2000} and Section 5 of \cite{MR2723182} discuss further deformation classes, including those that account for noise and blur, multi-scale superposition, domain warping and interruptions.

-Various sophisticated image deformation models have been proposed in medical image registration.
-Given a target image $T$ and a source image $S$, image registration aims to find the transformation from $T$ to $S$ that optimizes (in a suitable sense) the alignment between $T$ and $S$.
-To study and compare image registration methods, it is essential to construct realistic image deformation models describing the generation of the deformed image $T$ from the template $S.$ The survey article \cite{6522524} classifies these deformation models into several categories, such as ODE/PDE based models, interpolation-based models and knowledge-based models.
-A simple ODE based random image deformation model is the following: If $\bX$ denotes the template/source image, generate a random vector field $u.$ This can be done for instance by taking a basis and generating independent random coefficients according to a fixed distribution.
-Given $u,$ generate a continuous image deformation $\bX(t)$ solving the differential equation $\partial_t \bX(t) = u(\bX(t))$ with $\bX(0)=\bX.$ The randomly deformed image is then $\bX(1)$.
-DARTEL \cite{ASHBURNER200795} is a popular image registration method for this deformation model.
+Additionally, various sophisticated image deformation models have been proposed for medical image registration.
+As mentioned in \eqref{registr-obj}, image registration seeks an optimal transformation mapping the target image to the source image.
+To study and compare image registration methods, it is essential to construct realistic image deformation models describing the generation of the deformed image from the template.
+The survey article \cite{6522524} classifies these deformation models into several categories, such as ODE/PDE based models, interpolation-based models and knowledge-based models.
+For instance, a simple ODE based random image deformation model takes $\bX$ as template/source image and generates a random vector field $u.$ This can be achieved by selecting a basis and generating independent random coefficients according to a fixed distribution.
+Given the vector field $u,$ a continuous image deformation $\bX(t)$ is generated by solving the differential equation $\partial_t \bX(t) = u(\bX(t))$ with $\bX(0)=\bX.$ The randomly deformed image is then $\bX(1)$.
+The DARTEL algorithm \cite{ASHBURNER200795} is a widely recognized approach for image registration within this deformation model.
+A statistical analysis of these methods is still lacking.

-The image alignment classifier in Section \ref{sec.image_alignment} can be viewed as a combination of image registration and nearest neighbor classifier.
-Extending this construction to an arbitrary registration method results in the following procedure: Given a new image compute an image alignment with respect to all images in the dataset.
-As second step, classify the new image by the label of the image in the dataset with the smallest cost for image alignment.
-Challenges for future research are to provide computationally efficient algorithms and theoretical guarantees.

-Another possible generalization of the image deformation model \eqref{eq.mod} is to think of the two classes as two low-dimensional manifolds $\mM_0,\mM_1$ in the space of all $d\times d$ grayscale images $[0,\infty)^{d^2}.$ This means that an image from class $k\in \{0,1\}$ is a sample from the manifold $\mM_k.$ In particular, model \eqref{eq.mod} can be written in this form, where the manifold dimensions are the same as the number of parameters in the model (five).

-To summarize, we want to emphasize that for an improved understanding of image classification methods such as CNNs, it is crucial to extend the statistical analysis in this work to more general image deformation models.
-Various image deformation models have been proposed in the literature.
-Analyzing them theoretically will help us to build better image classification algorithms.
-This interplay between data models and algorithms is in line with Grenander's claim that the analysis of the patterns in a signal and the synthesis of these signals are inseparable problems (\cite{G70, MR2723182}).